In addition to the general application requirements for admission, applicants must also comply with the department requirements outlined here.

 Portfolio: Please submit ONE of the following -

-- Video work: must not exceed ten minutes in length.
+- Video work(s): must not exceed a combined total of ten minutes in length.

-- Still imagery: 20 images.
-The images should express the concepts of the central theme, but they do not need to relate to the written treatment submitted within the application.
+- Still imagery: up to 20 images.
+The images should express the concepts of a central theme, but they do not need to relate to the written treatment submitted within the application.
 A brief written commentary may accompany the images.

-- Applicants without a prior filmmaking or photography experience may submit an online portfolio of work (sculpture, design, writing, etc.)
+- Applicants without a prior filmmaking or photography experience may submit an online portfolio of other visual work (sculpture, design, writing, etc.)

 Interviews: Prospective applicants may be asked to take part in an in-person or telephone interview.